clarkti5/IBM-Applied-Data-Science-Capstone/README.md

 After this, we one-hot encoded the remaining categorical variables using `get_dummies`.
 The resulting dataframe was cast as type `float64`.

 ### Visual analytics <a name='visual-analytics'></a>
+We explored the launch site locations and landmark proximities (e.g. coasts, cities, roads, and railroads) using `Folium` to try to understand how launch sites are chosen and if there is any relationship between launch site and launch success rate.
+Markers were added for launch site locations along with indicators for total number of launches and launch outcome (i.e. success or failure).

-We explored the launch site locations using `Folium` and created an interactive dashboard using `Plotly Dash` to investigate the launch success rates as related to launch site and payload mass.
+We also created an interactive dashboard using `Plotly Dash` to investigate the launch success rates as related to launch site and payload mass.

 ### Predictive analytics <a name='predictive-analytics'></a>
 We trained 5 classification machine learning models in an attempt to predict the launch outcome (i.e. the `Class` column).
 After normalizing with `StandardScaler` and splitting the data into training and testing sets with `train_test_split`, we trained the following models from `scikit-learn`.